OGGM/oggm-edu/docs/mb_simulator.rst

 - In which month do you think the accumulation is largest at 4000 m?
 - In which month do you think the ablation is largest at 2000 m?
-- Which month has the lowest altitude with a Mass Balance of 0 kg m⁻² month⁻¹ (lowest monthly Equilibrium Line Altitude, ELA)?
+- Which month has the lowest altitude with a MB of 0 kg m⁻² month⁻¹ (lowest monthly Equilibrium Line Altitude, ELA)?

 After you made your guess you can compare the different months by switching them on and off at the left of the accumulation plot.
 Tip: Move your mouse over the plots to get exact values.